Training the future stars of stage and screen

 If you want a career in Creative and Performing Arts, New City College has a range of courses to help you discover all the opportunities that exist within this exciting industry.

 The musical tells the story of Wade ‘Cry-Baby’ Walker, a teenage delinquent with a heart of gold, who falls for Allison, a ‘square’ girl from a wealthy family.
 The characters’ individuality and pursuit of love leads to a few surprises and a bit of chaos along the way.
-It combines rock and roll with traditional musical theatre songs and the students’ performance was very well received by audiences.
+It combined rock and roll with traditional musical theatre songs and the students’ performance was very well received by audiences.

 Projects have included: